ShiftyKitty/MS4-Abhaile/README.md

 Whats on the table?
 - Sign Up and Login (through social media account)
 - Customer sign up
-- Subscription system that allows users to subscribe to individual elements or all elements.
 - Online, ecom store that allows purchasing or merch from site.
 Merch to include bracelets, t-shirts, jumpers, hoodies, books, etc.
-- In addition, subscription to each element brings with it 10% discount to products associated with that element.
-- Subscription to all brings with it 15% off all items on site as well as free delivery
 - Search functionality
 - Stripe System
-- Audio synthesizer that matches up with the breath work
+- Breath syncronizer that matches up with the breath work
 - Level up system that aims to encourage user to keep participating in the exercises. (user gains xp per exercise.
 By completing an exercise they gain certain amount of xp depending on factors such as difficulty and consistent logins)
 - Profile page that highlights what elements user has subscribed to, exercises complete to date and purchases made thus far.
-- Round system that allows users to select how many rounds of work they would like to do (and how long it should take them to complete the exercise)
+- Round system that allows users to select how many rounds of work they would like to do
 - Mp3 looped audio added to create ambiance associated with that element ie air mp3 may incorporate wind chimes and so on.

 User Stories:
 -	As a new user, I want to be able to know the layout of the app easily so that I can navigate the app with ease and avoid frustration
 -	As a new user, I want to be able to know what the different elements mean so that I can make an informed decision on what element I want to subscribe to
--	As a new user, I want to be able to know why I should subscribe so that I can make a better purchasing decision and decide whether this is the app for me
+-	As a new user, I want to be able to know why I should join and decide whether this is the app for me
 -	As a new user, I want to be able to browse the online store easily so that I can purchase something I like.
--	As a new user, I want to be able to know how I can subscribe/join so that I can make a better purchasing decision
+-	As a new user, I want to be able to know how I can join so that I can make a better purchasing decision
--	As a new user, I want to be able to sign up through social media so that I don’t have to fill out all my details again
 -	As a new user, I want to be advised of the health risks involved so that I don’t die

--	As an existing user, I want to be able to see what elements I have subscribed to so that I can track my progress and see what else I can subscribe to
--	As an existing user, I want to be able to see what breathworks I have completed so that I can track my progress
 -	As an existing user, I want to be able to see how long each exercise takes so that I can fit the exercise into my schedule
--	As an existing user, I want to be able my card info saved so that I can subscribe/purchase items from site without needing to fill out my info again
+-	As an existing user, I want to be able my card info saved so that I can purchase items from site without needing to fill out my info again
 -	As an existing/new user, I want to be guided through my breathwork so that I can better understand and learn the different breathing techniques in an engaging environment.
--	As an existing/new user, I want to be able to search appropriately so that I can better navigate and find the items/exercises I need.
+-	As an existing/new user, I want to be able to search appropriately so that I can better navigate and find the items I need.